Yala National Park, Sri Lanka: The Complete Guide

 - •Peacocks everywhere

 The Sri Lankan leopard is the star.
 Experts estimate Block 1 holds one of the world’s densest leopard populations, with roughly one leopard per square kilometer in prime habitat zones.
+You’re not just on a safari.
+You’re inside an active conservation zone.

 The Leopard Factor